 Tracking Your Inner Shifts

-Ultimately, your chakra meditation practice should feel less like a chore and more like a lifelong conversation with yourself.
-It's a relationship that will ebb and flow, deepen over time, and continuously guide you back to a more centered, authentic, and vibrant way of being.
+Make your practice a conversation with yourself.
+Over time it will guide you back to a more centered, authentic, and vibrant way of being.

 Common Questions About Chakra Meditation